 This phenomenon is known as the 'Not Invented Here' effect and originates from the urge to protect the existing business from external ideas.
 When a company rejects new ideas (whether they’re coming from inside or outside the company), knowledge is underutilized, and negative consequences are likely to occur.

 Startups often approach company culture from a different angle.
-They create a culture that lasts as the company grows, hire people who share the same values, and don’t limit themselves with a rigid structure, which is one key to innovation within startups.
+They create a culture that lasts as the company grows, hire people who share the same values, and don't limit themselves with a rigid structure, which is one key to innovation within startups.

 2. Continuous learning

 The secret to innovative and creative culture lies in collaboration-based work methods that emphasize proactivity, ownership, and continuous learning.
 In startups, a continuous learning culture is strong, because startups offer a true, dynamic learning experience to the employees.